Scholarship and PDRP/QLP funding for HHS nurses and midwives

 CCDHB works with Health Workforce (HW) and tertiary education providers to support registered nurses across the district to study towards postgraduate qualifications.

 Find more information at https://www.ccdhb.org.nz/working-with-us/nursing-and-midwifery/nursing-at-ccdhb/professional-development/health-workforce-hw-postgraduate-study-funding/

-Find more information at http://www.tepou.co.nz/training/skills-matter/programmes/clinical-leadership-in-nursing-practice
+Find more information at: https://www.tepou.co.nz/skills-matter

 CNA(NZ) 2020 Scholarship Application

 The Board of the College of Nurses Aotearoa (NZ) are very pleased to make available a small number of Scholarships to College of Nurses members for professional development.